-In January 2015, the FASB issued ASU 2015-01, "Income Statement-Extraordinary and Unusual Items".
+In January 2015, the FASB issued ASU 2015-01, Income Statement Extraordinary and Unusual Items.
 This standard eliminates the concept of extraordinary and unusual items from U.S. GAAP.
-The new standard is effective for annual and interim periods after December 15, 2015, but early adoption is permitted.
-Navios Logistics plans to adopt this standard effective January 1, 2016.
+The new standard is effective for annual and interim periods after December 15, 2015.
+Early adoption is permitted.
+Navios Logistics has adopted this standard effective January 1, 2016.
 The adoption of the new standard is not expected to have a material impact on Navios Logistics' results of operations, financial position or cash flows.